-#4 on the Scott City Historic Walking Tour: Built in 1885 as a large rooming house, the Crabtree Apartment Building was on of the first to be constructed in the town and may be the oldest still standing today.
+#4 on the Scott City Historic Walking Tour: Built in 1885 as a large rooming house, the Crabtree Apartment Building was one of the first to be constructed in the town and may be the oldest still standing today.
+A rooming house was an important asset to the fledgling town giving newcomers a place to stay while filing their claims.

 Backstory and Context